jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure/Fetch Resource Complex Data.md

 ## Input Parameters
  - `api_server_id` (str) The external API Server ID of this technology instance.
 User should be able to get it in API Script context.
 For details please check [Sample](#sample).
  - `nb_resource_data` (object) The entire resource data model in NetBrain.
 It is retrieved by calling the `GetDeviceProperties` API method, passing in the device name and ['*'] for the parameter.
 For details please check [Sample](#sample).
  - `data_type` (str) - The specific data type of the current Azure resource.
-For the available data types of each Azure resource, please check [Available Data Types](#available-data-types).
+For the available data types of each Azure resource, please check [Supported Devices](#supported-devices).

 ## Output
 > The JSON response body of the requested API.
-For the response data structure of each data type, please check [Available Data Types](#available-data-types).
+For the response data structure of each data type, please check [Supported Devices](#supported-devices).

 ## Sample